-Prosecutor concedes that if Walker's probation is revoked, and he is delivered to DOC, "then a Rule 24.035 motion would the appropriate procedure to challenge the conviction" (Relator's Brief at 22).
+Prosecutor concedes that if Nelson's probation is revoked, and he is delivered to DOC, "then a Rule 24.035 motion would the appropriate procedure to challenge the conviction" (Relator's Brief at 23-24).
 Such a motion would be appropriate, and should be granted, because if a defendant receives a sentence that exceeds the statutory maximum, then the defendant is entitled to post-conviction relief.
 Olds v.
 State, 891 S.W.2d 486, 492 (Mo.
 App.
 E.D.
 1994).
-Also see, Rule 24.035(a), which provides that a movant who claims that the sentence imposed was in excess of the maximum sentence authorized by law may seek relief in the sentencing court under Rule 24.035.
+Also see, Rule

-&lt;sup>5 Effective January 1, 2018, Rule 24.035 will no longer require that the movant be delivered to the department of corrections in order to proceed under that rule.
+&lt;sup>9 Effective January 1, 2018, Rule 24.035 will no longer require that the movant be delivered to the department of corrections in order to proceed under that rule.